What's happening. What you need to know.

 As such, Pochibko’s experience has been interesting to nearly 200,000 viewers online, probably because SoM is a rather typical medium-sized hire company.
 It services a wide variety of local events and venues everything from festivals to firework displays, film premieres to awards dinners, corporate presentations and arena concerts.
 Therefore audience capacities can range from 120 to 30,000 people.
 SoM even has a steady stream of sub-contracting work flowing in from other production companies.

 It’s clear that a good reputation is blossoming, and as part of its audio it has remained loyal to througout the years.
 It was NEXO which was relied upon for the Happy Mondays’ recent performance.
 A performance which had to prove successful for the arena, a brand new live sound venue now competing in the British marketplace.
 Pochibko looked back on his relationship with the brand: “The first Nexo system I bought was an Alpha-E point source system to install into Nottingham Trent University’s live music venue.
 And,” he smiled, “we haven’t looked back since!
-I’ve yet to know another system that you can turn on, turn up and still have it sound great, straight out of the truck.”
+I’ve yet to work with another system that you can turn on, turn up and it sound great, straight out of the truck.”

 Get in touch now to discuss your audio requirements.